Medications for Celiac Disease

 If you experience any of these side effects, contact your doctor.
 It is important to keep taking the medications until you talk to your doctor.

-In addition, these drugs can cause more serious medical problems, including immunosuppression and peptic ulcer disease (if you are also taking nonsteroidal anti-inflammatory drugs).
+disease (if you are also taking nonsteroidal anti-inflammatory drugs).

 Supplemental Vitamins and Minerals